Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.1.0 =
+* File size was being overwritten by JS.
+Fixed.
+Please be aware that file size cannot work with asychronous loading type.

 = 2.0.9b =
 * Bug fix for IE7 users